webpy/webpy.github.com/index.md

    [m]: http://micropledge.com/

+The [bivalidator](http://xhtml-css.com/) checks your HTML and CSS validation.

 ## Buzz

 "In the ecosystem of web frameworks, something needs to occupy the 'small, light and fast' niche. web.py is it."